sedbangi/lending-protocol-v2/README.md

 5. **Offer Revocation**: Lenders can revoke their offers before they expire or are fully utilized.

-6. **Collateral Range**: Offers specify a range of token IDs for the collateral, allowing flexibility in which specific NFT can be used as collateral within the same collection.
+6. **Collateral Range / List**: Offers specify a list of token IDs for the collateral (or a range for collection offers), allowing flexibility in which specific NFT can be used as collateral within the same collection.

 7. **Pro-rata Interest**: Offers can specify whether interest should be calculated on a pro-rata basis or for the full duration regardless of early repayment.